-Tick bites leave skin sores that can become infected and turn into a skin abscess.
+Tick bites leave skin sores that can become infected, especially if the head of the tick is left in the skin.
 Many of the flea prevention treatments also protect puppies from ticks.

 10 of 12

 Fur protects most puppies from sunburn pain.
 But the sparsely furred bridge of the nose and tummy can become painful if overexposed during sunny days.
+Dogs with white fur and light skin are at highest risk.
 In most cases, you can prevent sunburn and offer first aid treatment at home.

 11 of 12

 Hot spots are a type of skin infection that becomes moist, hot to the touch and itchy-painful.
-They may begin from any skin injury—a scratch or bug bite or sting, for instance, could introduce bacteria and from there the infection grows.
+They may begin from any skin injury—a scratch or bug bite or sting, for instance, could introduce bacteria and from there the infection grows, usually due to the dog continue to scratch and traumatize the skin.
 Severe cases require veterinary help.
 But some home care and first aid can relieve the discomfort.

 12 of 12